KBSZ

-KBSZ (1260 AM; "The Rattler") is a commercial radio station broadcasting a classic rock radio format.
+KBSZ (1260 AM; "The Buzz") is a commercial radio station broadcasting a jazz radio format.
 Licensed to Apache Junction, Arizona, the station is owned by 1TV.com.
 The studios and offices are on Broadway in Miami, Arizona.

 By day, KBSZ is powered at 4,500 watts.
 But to protect other stations on AM 1260 from interference, it must reduce power at night to 50 watts.
 KBSZ uses an extremely short (85 ft) lower efficiency fiberglass whip antenna, broadcasting a non-directional pattern day and night.
 The transmitter is on South Royal Palm Path in Apache Junction.
 Programming is also heard on 250-watt FM translator K247CF at 97.3 MHz in Payson.

 History

 KSWW Wickenburg

 The Wickenburg Radio Company received a construction permit for a new radio station in Wickenburg, Arizona, on October 25, 1967.
 It signed on the air on January 27, 1968.
 KSWW broadcast as a 500-watt daytimer at 1250 kHz.
 The majority stockholder was W. Schuyler Thurber, a former department store owner.

 KSWW was the second attempt to build a radio station on the frequency in Wickenburg.
 The first was KAKA, which had signed on August 28, 1960.
 It was owned by Mamie Gander and Paul Mullenix; Lowell F. Beer bought out Gander in 1962.
 However, KAKA and short-lived sister station KTPM in Sun City went into receivership and were shuttered in 1963.
+It’s license was deleted on November 8, 1965.